DPotoyan/Chem324/_sources/ch04/note04B.md

 ### Rovibronic coupling

 In reality molecules are not rigid rotors and one must consider the coupling between $H_{rot}$ and $H_{vib}$.
 Classically thinking, with increasing rotational motion, the chemical bond stretches due to centrifugal forces, which increases the moment of inertia, and consequently, the rotational energy levels come closer together.
-It can be shown that this can be accounted for by including an additional term in Eq. (\ref{eqn5.33}):
+It can be shown that this can be accounted for by including an additional term the energy expresison for rigid rotor:

 $${\tilde{E}_r(J) = \tilde{B}J(J+1) - \tilde{D}J^2(J+1)^2}$$